inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 as the main switch for recording, thus specifying this parameter enables packet capture.
 The PCAP recorder writes traces in the original PCAP format, not the next generation one (PcapNg.)
-There can be packets with only one link layer header type in the PCAP file (this is a limitation of the original PCAP file format.)
-The PCAP file's link layer header type needs to be set with the :par:`pcapNetwork` parameter, so PCAP programs interpret the traces correctly.
+There can be packets with only one link-layer header type in the PCAP file (this is a limitation of the original PCAP file format.)
+The PCAP file's link-layer header type needs to be set with the :par:`pcapNetwork` parameter, so that PCAP programs interpret the traces correctly.
 Some widely used type codes are the following:

--  ethernet: 1
+-  Ethernet: 1
 -  802.11: 105
--  ppp: 204
+-  PPP: 204

-The complete list of link layer header type codes can be found `here <http://www.tcpdump.org/linktypes.html>`__.
+The complete list of link-layer header type codes can be found `here <http://www.tcpdump.org/linktypes.html>`__.

 The :par:`moduleNamePatterns` parameter specifies which modules' traffic